gitsindonesia/ui-component/docs/guide/vue.md

 # Vue Setup Guide

-This section will help you build a basic Vue app with GITS UI from ground up.
+This section will help you build a basic Vue app with Morpheme UI from ground up.
 If you already have an existing project and would like to keep documentation inside the project, start from Step 2.

 ::: tip
 Checkout `create-gits-app` to setup your application quickly